avatar

 Top Ten List + CoderFaire Atlanta 2013

 Back in March, I gave a new talk at Atlanta PHP: “Top Ten List: PHP and Web Application Performance”.
 This talk is a culmination of my ~14 years of experience primarily as a web application developer, but also as a systems administrator / DevOps-type.
 After working with PHP and web applications for so many years, I have amassed quite a few tricks for squeezing maximum performance out of web applications, PHP or otherwise.
+I’ll be presenting it again at CoderFaire Atlanta on April 20, 2013.
+CoderFaire is organized by a fantastic crew of Cal Evans, Kathy Evans, Chris Spruck, Kevin Roberts, and Jacques Woodcock, so it’s going to be a great event.
+I’ve never attended a CoderFaire event before, but I’ve only heard positive things.
+Because it’s not limited to a single technology platform, you’re sure to meet a wide array of technical minds from all different backgrounds.
+I’m sure we’ll all walk away with some fresh, new ideas from this diverse crowd.

 Technical New Year’s Resolutions: 2013